 Griffin came to Coker after spending seven years at the University of Indianapolis as the Senior Associate Director of Athletics where she oversaw 12 of the institutions 21 athletics programs.
 In 2008, the National Association of Collegiate Women Athletics Administrators (NACWAA) named her NCAA Division II Administrator of the Year.

-Griffin is a member of the NCAA Division II Nominating Committee and has also served on two NCAA championship committees (women’s basketball and swimming and diving).
+Griffin is a member of the NCAA Division II Nominating Committee, serving as the chair from 2014-16, the NCAA Division II Management Council and has also served on two NCAA championship committees (women’s basketball and swimming and diving).
 She is an active member of the National Association of Collegiate Directors of Athletics (NACDA) and NACWAA.
-Griffin serves as an instructor in Coker's newly formed Masters of Science in College Athletic Administration program.
+Griffin serves as an instructor in Coker's Masters of Science in College Athletic Administration program.

 Griffin received her bachelor’s degree from the University of North Carolina at Pembroke where she was a two-sport athlete, women’s basketball and softball.
 At Tarleton she earned a master's degree in exercise and sports studies.
 She earned her doctorate in education in sport management from Northcentral University in 2011.